jasonwhite/button/README.md

 }
 ```

-If this file is named `bb.json`, Brilliant Build will automatically find it.
+If this file is named `bb.json`, Brilliant Build will automatically find it when
+running the commands below.

 Note that build descriptions are not intended to be written by hand.
 For
 projects more complicated than this, one should generate the build description.